 deploy:all, add the following to your newrelic.yml file:

 rake: tasks: ["deploy", "deploy:all"]

-If you are using Rails but your Rake task does not require the Rails environment, to ensure the tasks are instrumented before they run, add
+- To ensure the tasks are instrumented before they run if you are using Rails but your Rake task does not require the Rails environment, add

 newrelic-rake third-party gem provides Rake instrumentation support as an add-on to the Ruby agent.
 If the agent detects